• Skip to primary navigation

 This spinning wheel does cost more than our first option so it is a more considered purchase but it’s a beautiful spinning wheel and not something you’ll ever outgrow.
 If, however, you are on a budget, you might want to consider the Kromski Prelude, next.

-The Traditional will require assembly, but it’s pretty straight forward and this option (which is cheaper), does require finishing.
+The Traditional will require assembly, but it’s pretty straightforward forward and this option (which is cheaper), does require finishing.
 There is, however, a finished version of this spinning wheel though as you’d expect, it does cost more.

 Check the latest price for The Ashford Traditional Single Drive on Amazon.